-After uploading your thesis, you and your supervisor(s) will receive a notification that your thesis can now be assessed and graded.
+After submitting your thesis, you and your supervisor(s) will receive a notification that your thesis can now be assessed and graded.
 Please note that your thesis supervisors as well as the external appraisers have a maximum of four months to assess and evaluate.
-To ensure that you will be able to keep your scheduled Thesis Defense date, you should submit your thesis at least five months prior to the scheduled day.
-You can find all registration deadlines and examination dates for doctoral vivae/Thesis Defenses online.
+To ensure that you will be able to keep your scheduled Thesis Defense date, you should submit your thesis at least six months prior to the scheduled day.